MalavikaN33/Grammatize/README.md

 o	The project is implemented using Python.
 The NLP packages used are Spacy and NLTK.

+o	Result: The effeciency and accuracy of the spell-checker turned out to be beeter than most available spell checkers (pyspellchecker, hunspell).
+However, using Penn Treebank's CFGs is not the right approch to check syntactical correctness.

 # Part of Speech Tagging :
 In corpus linguistics, part-of-speech tagging, also called grammatical tagging is the process of marking up a word in a text as corresponding to a particular part of speech, based on both its definition and its context.